bimal66215/Database_Hospital/README.md

 # brook

-This is project to create a Database that can store Hospital records whih includes, Patient, Doctors, Patient Visits etc using SQl server .
+This is a project where I will create a Database that can store Hospital records whih includes, Patient, Doctors, Patient Visits etc using MS SQL server .

 Stored Procedures are used to input data into the Database

+Using Stored Procedures to prevent SQL injection Attacks.

 Triggers have been used to input the Modified Dates if it is not updated.

-Using Stored Procedures to prevent SQL injection Attacks.

 Building Relation ships between tables using primary keys, Composite keys.